charapakasaisreeharsha/ObjRecognizer/README.md

-# Object Detection on Video with OpenCV
+# Object Detection on Video with OpenCV & MobileNet-SSD v3 model

 Hey there!
 Welcome to Object Detection on Video with OpenCV and MobileNet-SSD v3! 🎥